kowainik/org/style-guide.md

 ### Export lists

-Use the following rules to format export section:
+Use the following rules to format the export section:

-1. **Always write** the explicit export list.
+1. **Always write** an explicit export list.
-2. Use _7 spaces_ indentation for the export list (so that bracket is below the first letter in module name).
+2. Indent the export list by _7 spaces_ (so that the bracket is below the first letter of the module name).
 3. You can split the export list into sections.
 Use Haddock to assign names to these sections.
 4. Classes, data types and type aliases should be written before functions in